planningcenter/planningcenter.design/src/articles/Alerts.md

 1. To provide a user with contextual information they need to know before continuing - like a success message

 ### Warning Types
-Warning types always use the exclamation-triangle icon becuase we want users to know they need to make an important choice.
+Warning types always use the exclamation-triangle icon because we want users to know they need to make an important choice.

 **Warning (default)**